Brooks-Ruehle/MIST4610_COVID_Database/README.md

 **Relationships**
 - Country ↔ Economic Impact:
+    - Modality: Not mandatory for Economic Impact as not every country has economic data.
-    - A country can have multiple economic impact records, but each record belongs to one country (idCountry FK in Economic Impact).
+    - Type: One-to-Many, Non-Identifying; a country can have multiple economic impact records, but each record exists independently of the country.
+    - Foreign Key: idCountry in Economic Impact references Country.idCountry..

 **Identifiers**
 - Primary Keys: